ProjectLiminality/ProjectLiminalityMVP/RefactoringPlan.md

 - Data flow between ThreeScene, DreamNodeGrid, and DreamNode components is functioning.

 Current focus and next steps:
+1. Implement grid layout for DreamNodes:
+   - Create a function to calculate grid positions for dream nodes.
+   - Update DreamNodeGrid to use the calculated positions for rendering.
+   - Ensure proper spacing and distribution of dream nodes.
-1. Fine-tune the integration of DreamNode and DreamNodeGrid components with ThreeScene.js:
+2. Fine-tune the integration of DreamNode and DreamNodeGrid components with ThreeScene.js:
    - Optimize rendering of 3D objects within the Three.js scene.
    - Ensure all interactions (click, hover) work smoothly in the 3D environment.
-2. Refine animations:
+3. Refine animations:
    - Polish flip animation for DreamNodes.
    - Optimize transitions for layout changes (grid to circle and vice versa).
-3. Performance optimization:
+4. Performance optimization:
    - Conduct thorough performance profiling.
    - Optimize render cycles in React components.
    - Implement efficient updates of 3D objects in the Three.js scene.
-4. Enhance error handling and loading states:
+5. Enhance error handling and loading states:
    - Implement comprehensive error handling for all operations.
    - Add loading indicators and improve user feedback during state changes.
-5. Comprehensive testing and debugging:
+6. Comprehensive testing and debugging:
    - Develop and run a full suite of tests for all functionalities.
    - Address any bugs or issues identified during testing.